-In 2016, the Company approved the Global Engagement Model based on the International AA1000 AccountAbility standard, among other things, to comply with this Policy.
+In 2016, the Company approved the Global Engagement Model based on the International AA1000 AccountAbility standard, among other things, to comply with the provisions of this Policy.

-The Global Engagement Model, which is implemented throughout the Group using a shared digital application, contains the principles and provides the guidelines that, on the one hand, ensure that the Company's Stakeholder engagement is homogeneous while respecting the particularities of each country and business, and on the other, establish the mechanisms required to ensure that the Stakeholders have sufficient capacity to engage with the Group.
+The Global Engagement Model, which is implemented within the companies of the Group using a shared digital application, contains the principles and provides the guidelines that, on the one hand, ensure that their engagement with their respective Stakeholders is homogeneous while respecting the particularities of each country, territory and business, and on the other, establish the mechanisms required to ensure that the Stakeholders of the Group's companies have sufficient capacity to engage therewith.